1. Experience the majestic fjords

 Norway has the world’s 8th longest coastline stretching a massive 25,000km, from south to north, making for some incredible geographical formations.
-There is little doubt that the fjords are one of the main reasons visitors come to the country.
-It is no surprise when you see the steep mountain sides stretching out of the deep blue sea as it meanders inland to the shore.
-Here are some of the most popular fjord trips which are easily accessible with Widerøe:
+The fjords are a dramatic feature in the western parts of the country, and when you see how the deep blue sea has carved its way through steep mountains, you should prepare yourself to sigh in awe.
+The fjords are more accessible than you might think, and below are some of the most popular fjord trips which are easily accessible when you fly with Widerøe:

 Preikestolen in Lysefjord – 1 hour 30 minutes from Stavanger.

 Geirangerfjord – 2 hours and 15 minutes from Ålesund

 Trolltunga in Hardangerfjord – 2 hours and 20 minutes from Haugesund

 Northern Norway is unique in so many ways.
 Come in winter, and experience how the sun has gone to sleep.
 Immerse yourself in the winter darkness when crisp, cold clarity offers fantastic opportunities to see the Northern Lights.
 Come in summer, and experience how nature embraces the return of the sun.
 Visit Tromsø in the midst of summer, and allow yourself to lose track of time as the sun never dips below the horizon.
 Imagine how much you can see and do in 24 hours of continuous daylight!
 Don't miss a stopover at Norway’s amazing North Cape plateau at 71 °N, approximately 40 minutes drive from Honningsvåg.
 Prepare yourself for breathtaking views of the arctic north!

 3. Experience Lofoten